NaorDavidTech/ProjectBookStore/README.md

 ## 🧠 How It Works

-1. On startup, the system loads books and users from text files.
+1. On startup, the system loads books, users, and customers from text files.
 2. User logs in with credentials (up to 3 attempts).
 3. Menu is displayed based on user level.
 4. Every action is logged in `log.txt`.